misch/medical-labeling/README.md

 - data/
   - Dataset1/
     - Video.avi (the input video)
-    - gaze-measurements/ (the recorded gaze positions in csv format -- **refer to Section "Gaze observations"**)
+    - gaze-measurements/ (the recorded gaze positions in csv format -- refer to [Gaze observations](#gaze-observations)
       - (...).csv
     - input-frames/ (single frames of the input video in png format)
       - frame_00001.png